ryanwalters/jot/README.md

 [Description]

-The `'jwt'` scheme takes the following required options:
+The `'jwt'` scheme takes the following options:

 * `secret` - __(required)__ _{string}_ secret key used to compute the signature.
 * `cookie` - __(optional)__ _{string}_ cookie name.
 Defaults to `sid`.
 Works in tandem with [`hapi-auth-cookie`](https://github.com/hapijs/hapi-auth-cookie).